vrglab/LowpEngine/README.md

 Clone the project using `git clone git@github.com:vrglab/LowpEngine.git` and Run the `Generate` this should generate the default IDE envoirment

 ### Windows
-On windows running the `Generate.bat` file should by default create `Visual Studio Comunity 2022` project files and using Viisual Studio you should be able to just build the project.
+On windows running the `Generate.bat` file should by default create `Visual Studio Comunity 2022` project files and using Visual Studio you should be able to just build the project.

 ### Linux
-On linux running the `Generate.sh` file in the console using `sh`,should by default create `Gmake2` files and by running the `make` command in the bash you should be able to build the project
+On linux running the `Generate.sh` file in the console using `sh`,should by default create `Gmake2` files and by running the `make config=Release_GAME` or and `make config=Release_EDITOR` command in the bash, you should be able to build the project

 # Currently Supported features
 This are all of the feature that are already fully or partially implemented into the Project